Improve fertility and decrease cancer risk: THE PLASTIC DETOX

 Research findings suggest that many human-made chemicals reduce fertility and increase cancer risk.
 Many chemicals in plastics (e.g., bisphenols (BPA, BPS, BPF), phthalates, flame retardants, and nonylphenol) are endocrine disruptors contributing to reduced fertility and can act as carcinogenic initiators or promoters (NIH, 2026).
 Ongoing exposure to plastics is one of several factors that may contribute to declines in fertility and earlier onset of cancers such as breast and prostate cancer in younger populations.

 In the documentary, Professor Shanna H. Swan, a research scientist at the Icahn School of Medicine at Mount Sinai in New York City, explains how microplastics and their associated chemicals may affect our health—and what steps we can take to reduce our exposure.
+Although the documentary is not a randomized controlled trial and it doesn’t disentangle the possible placebo effects that arise when people shift their beliefs about the cause of infertility (for example, “it’s not my fault; it’s the plastics”), its central message is valid.
+From a psychophysiological perspective, how we interpret the causes of our health challenges can shape both our stress responses and our sense of agency.

 References